Autistic Spectrum Disorder Training

 Please email firstname.lastname@example.org for a copy of our e-learning brochure and details of the user name and password.

-This 3 hour face to face course delivered by a trainer from the National Autistic Society (NAS) provides an introduction to the autism spectrum.
-Recognising and understanding the key areas of difficulty experienced by individuals on the autism spectrum is vital to providing effective support.
+This 3 hour face to face course delivered by a specialist autism trainer provides an introduction to the autistic spectrum.
+Recognising and understanding the key areas of difficulty experienced by individuals on the autistic spectrum is vital to providing effective support.

-You must complete the 'Understanding Autism' e-learning programme prior to attendance (See 'Basic Awareness Induction' for details if how to access this)
+You must complete the 'Understanding Autism' e-learning programme prior to attendance (See 'Basic Awareness Induction' for details of how to access this)

-You can update Foundation level training by re-visiting the e-learning packages.
+You can update level 1 training by re-visiting the e-learning package.

-This one day training session further develops delegates understanding of autism.
+This one day training session is for people who want to go on and further their knowledge having attended Level 1, it develops delegates' understanding of autism.
 It focuses on providing effective support for adults with autism, using the National Autistic Society's evidence based SPELL framework.
 (STRUCTURE, POSITIVE, EMPATHY, LOW AROUSAL, LINKS)

 It will look at: